aurelia/framework/ISSUE_TEMPLATE.md

 <!--
+ISSUES SUBMITTED THAT DO NOT FOLLOW THIS TEMPLATE WILL BE CLOSED.

+SUPPORT REQUESTS/QUESTIONS: If you have a support request or question please submit them to StackOverflow using the tags aurelia and aurelia-framework http://stackoverflow.com/questions/tagged/aurelia or the Aurelia Gitter https://gitter.im/aurelia/discuss

+SUPPORT REQUESTS SUBMITTED HERE WILL BE CLOSED.

 BUGS: Please use this template.

-Issues submitted that do not follow this template will be closed.

-SUPPORT REQUESTS/QUESTIONS: If you have a support request or question please submit them to StackOverflow using the tags aurelia and aurelia-framework http://stackoverflow.com/questions/tagged/aurelia or the Aurelia Gitter https://gitter.im/aurelia/discuss

 Blue Spire offers paid support agreements.
 Further information regarding paid support may be obtained by emailing support@bluespire.com

-Future support requests submitted here will be closed.

 The HTML comments below are for your reference, and are not displayed when your issue is submitted, feel free to leave them.